-I'm Joe Lang, a virtual and augmented reality developer with 8 years of experience bringing innovative Mixed Reality technologies into diverse fields.
+I'm Joe Lang, a virtual and augmented reality developer bringing innovative Mixed Reality technologies into diverse fields.

 I am passionate about using these tools in industries that need them the most.
 Some examples of my work include developing 3-dimensional tools for Stanford Clinical Anatomy, developing several games that help reduce stress during pre-surgery anesthesia used at Lucile Packard Children's Hospital, and engineering a Smart City public engagement tool for the City of Edmonton.